Setup HTML5

 Some Haxe externs support Lime out of the box, like haxe-simple-peer.
 You just include it with <haxelib name="simple-peer" /> and that’s all.
 This works because it has an include.xml file with a <dependency /> tag so Lime knows how to include the external simplepeer.min.js file.

-If you encounter any problems when setting up Lime for HTML5, please visit the forums.
+If you encounter any problems when setting up Lime for HTML5, please visit the forums or Discord.

 Improve this page